jasmin-alvarez/Methods/README.md

  "Hello my name is Jose and I have 18 years old.", "Hello my name is Aaron and I have 40 years old."] */

-Reduce : Return a single value after applying the reduction function for each element.
+2)Reduce : Return a single value after applying the reduction function for each element.
 Time Complexity: 0(n)
 Example :
 const users = [